M-o-a-T/SerialPacker/README.md

 abort due to an error, and prevents you from adding more data than you should.

+Define `SP_NONFRAME_STREAM` if you want incoming characters that are not part of a frame to be forwarded to another port.
+Obviously, this does not work if `SP_FRAME_START` is not defined.

 Include `<SerialPacker.h>`.

 Create a SerialPacker instance, called SP in the rest of this document.